rmcauley/fit-telemetry-render/README.md

 - No status bar for video / video errors
 - Video does not render preview immediately after opening
 - FIT+Video offset bar does not return to previously saved position on app reload

+## TODO

+- Ability to select/deselect which gauges to display on export